-The Historically Black Transfer Project was developed to offer a smooth and seamless student pathway from California Community Colleges to targeted Historically Black Colleges and Universities.
-Students, by preparing to transfer to the University of California or the California State University systems may also be eligible for admissions to targeted HBCUs.
+The Historically Black Transfer Project was developed to offer a clear and seamless student pathway from California Community Colleges to targeted Historically Black Colleges and Universities.
+By preparing to transfer to the University of California or the California State University systems, students may also be eligible for admissions to targeted HBCUs.

-Students completing California State University General Education breadth requirements or the Intersegmental General Education Transfer Curriculum (IGETC) with full certification, an Associate degree and a 2.5 or higher Grade Point Average are guaranteed admissions at the junior level to the HBCU partners.
-Students with 30 or more California State or University of California transferable units and a 2.5 or higher grade point average are also guaranteed admissions with full acceptance of transferable units.
+Students completing California State University General Education Breadth requirements or the Intersegmental General Education Transfer Curriculum (IGETC) with full certification, an Associate degree and a 2.5 or higher Grade Point Average are guaranteed admissions at the junior level to HBCU partners.

+Students with 30 or more CSU or UC transferable units and a 2.5 or higher grade point average are also guaranteed admissions with full acceptance of transferable units.